 Direct beneficiaries include the general population of the specific areas where the various subprojects of the TASFAM project will be implemented.
 The project will strengthen institutional capacity for coastal zone planning, resources management, and development conducive environment for investment in fisheries and mariculture value chain.
 Moreover, the project will improve mariculture management because of sustainable, environmentally sound, and socially acceptable aquaculture guidelines used for aquafarmers, improved private sector access to credit for the development of production facilities, and improved use of mariculture production technologies and infrastructure for aquaculture.
 The project will also improve artisanal Fisheries in Territorial Waters supported by a developed fishing management plan and regulations for sustainable artisanal fisheries, and increased engagement of national entrepreneurs, the private sector, and fishers in deep-sea fisheries.
 The project will support BMUs with operational offices contributing to strong co-management at the local level by BMUs, improved community livelihood who will be engaged in seaweed farming, fishing, and product processing and marketing, and increased fish harvest from voluntary seasonal community closure for octopus and prawns.
-The project will stabilize the value chain to reduce post-harvest loss for fishery and aquaculture products to improve the market, improved market chains, including cold stores/ice plants, b) Negatively affected
+The project will stabilize the value chain to reduce post-harvest loss for fishery and aquaculture products to improve the market, improved market chains, including cold stores/ice plants,

 Construction will offer direct benefits to the construction companies and employment to the local people, with a strong emphasis on groups in a situation of vulnerability such as Vulnerable Groups, low-income women, people with disabilities, the elderly, and youth.
+Other specific PAPs include producers, professional organization, industry and fisher organizations, local management institutions, Shehia Fishermen's Committees (SFCs) and Village Fishermen's Committees (VFCs).